anikethjr/NER_Telugu/README.md

 # Named Entity Recognition for Telugu using LSTM-CRF

-The code for the paper titled \href[http://lrec-conf.org/workshops/lrec2018/W11/summaries/2_W11.html]["Named Entity Recognition for Telugu using LSTM-CRF"].
+The code for the paper titled ["Named Entity Recognition for Telugu using LSTM-CRF"](http://lrec-conf.org/workshops/lrec2018/W11/summaries/2_W11.html).
 Please cite this paper if you use this code:

 ```bibtex
 @inproceedings{reddy2018named,